Mandisa2526/mango_market/readme.md

 ## Share this with us via email

-* Make a demo of how your app is working using [loom](https://www.loom.com/).
-And email it to us.
-* The GitHub repo for your project.
+* The GitHub repo for your project and deployed link from Render.
 * Your paper prototype - do this first.
 In the first hour of working on your app.
 Add photos of the prototypes to your repo.
 Use prototypes to clarify your thinking with the mentors.